RostyslavUA/federated_learning/readme.md

+# Federated Learning for Cooperative Perception in Vehicular Networks (Ongoing Project)
 The goal of this project is to enable vehicular cooperative perception using Deep Learning techniques in Federated Learning paradigm [[1]](#1).
 Technically speaking, this repository provides the modules to generate and manage a vehicular network in OMNeT++ [[2]](#2), collect the communication statistics in Veins [[3]](#3) (for now only bandwidth consumed by the message transmission and delay) as well as C++ - Python API [[4]](#4).
 A block diagram of the program can be found below.